 Different self portraits

-For someone who is encountering Self Portraits for the first time, the images could be uncomfortable, but they still remain real and make powerful yet humorous statements about gender roles and finding yourself.
+For someone who is encountering Self Portraits for the first time, the images could be uncomfortable, but they remain real and make powerful yet humorous statements about gender roles and finding yourself.